pw32x/gal2tmx/README.md

 * background_tmx_tileset.tsx // the Tiled map tileset in 16x16 tiles
 * background.tmx // the Tiled map

 The Tiled tileset are 16x16 while the actual game tiles are 8x8.
-The reason they're different is that the 16x16 tiles makes it easier to build maps in Tiled while still being efficient on consoles.
+The reason they're different is that the 16x16 tiles makes it easier to build maps in Tiled while the 8x8 tiles are meant to be used on consoles.
+The metatile look up table is used at runtime to tell how a 16x16 tile is built up of 8x8 tiles.

 # Assumptions
 * the image's width and height are a multiple of 16